-You have a better chance to see it through.
+You have a better chance of seeing it through.

-100 days may seem long but it’s very effective in habit-forming as you see the end getting closer each day passes, therefore, less likely to give up.
+100 days may seem long, but it’s very effective in forming habits as you see the end getting closer each day and therefore less likely to give up.

-Oh, I have a Google calendar print out right where I can see every day.
+Oh, I have a Google calendar printed out right where I can see every day.

-I’d drawn 5 stars in blue pen each day after publishing a blog post during my 100 Day Challenge.
+I’d drawn five stars in blue pen each day after publishing a blog post during my 100-Day Challenge.

 Seeing lots of blue stars had motivated me to keep going.